 How to Properly Clean Windows in Owensboro, KY

-A window offers you a beautiful view to the outdoors, brings light in and helps protect your home from harsh weather.
+A window gives you a beautiful view to the outdoors, brings light in and helps protect the inside of your home from harsh weather.
 That means your windows see a lot of action.
-From dirt, water and insects on the outside to little hands or pets on the inside, your windows’ glass gets dirty pretty quick.
+From dirt, water and insects on the outside to finger prints or pets on the inside, your windows’ glass gets dirty pretty quick.
 Luckily, window cleaning is fairly simple.

 You can clean your original replacement windows in just five easy steps.
-Many Pella windows have easy-clean features that make it easier for you to clean the exterior glass from inside.
+Many Pella windows have features that make it easier for you to clean the exterior glass from inside your home.
 Here’s our window cleaning process.

 - Brush off your window sills.
-Get rid of the dirt, dust and whatever else is stuck on the window sills and ledges to prevent dirt and mud from getting on the glass later on.
+You’ll want to get rid of the dirt, dust and whatever else is stuck on the window sills and ledges to prevent dirt and mud from getting on the glass later on.

-- Now’s an ideal time to clean the screens, too.
+- Now’s a good time to clean the screens, too.
 Simply run your vacuum’s dusting brush attachment over the inner facing side of the screen.

 - Use a premixed vinegar-based cleaning solution (create your own with one part white vinegar to 10 parts water), and apply to a soft, clean, lint-free cloth or paper towel.
 You may instead use an ammonia-free glass cleaner such as Pella's glass cleaner, Windex® or Sparkle®.
-Spray the cleaner generously, but avoid getting any cleaning solutions on the wood, fiberglass or vinyl frames, as they may discolor the finish.
+Spray the cleaner generously, but try to prevent cleaning solutions from getting on the wood, fiberglass or vinyl frames, as they may discolor the finish.

-- Rub from several different directions and let air dry.
+- Rub from several directions and let air dry.

 - Rinse with clean water if streaks remain after cleaning.